 Interview skills, networking, resume writing, and email communication are just a few of the competences needed to transition into the working world.
 In this course, students practice and deliver the fundamentals of workforce transition activities.

-MAF 203 – Audio
+MAF 203 – Digital Tools 2: Motion Graphics

-MAF 204 – Digital Tools II: 3D and Motion Graphics
+MAF 204 – Digital Tools 3: Intro to 3D

-Semester 3
+Trimester 3

 Students complete a work placement– paid or unpaid– of at least 80 hours.
 Comprising up to two days per week of entry level work in a creative industry based organization, the placement runs in parallel with the Professional Practice course giving students and their employers persistent support in their pursuit.
 Weekly reflection and assessment prepares the students for further workforce transition or study.

-MAF 304 – 3D Worlds
+MAF 304 – Digital Tools 4: Intermediate 3D

 Applying to Exceptional Minds’ Media Arts Program is a four step process: